patricksimpson/mastermind/README.md

 - The order of the white and black pegs does not matter.

 ### End

 If you guess the correct code, you win!

 ![image](https://user-images.githubusercontent.com/856965/170102734-9dac1431-1f8b-493f-bded-df6f6d6ad410.png)

+### Restart

+- Refresh your browser for a new game.

 ## Notes